vduseev/vduseev.github.io/_posts/2017-10-20-preserve-window-layout-plugin-for-intellij.md

 {% endhighlight %}

 ### Special thanks
-I'd like to thank [Alexander Zolotov][azolotov-github] from JetBrains' team for the invaluable hints he provided during the work on this project.
+This plugin has been developed thanks to [Alexander Zolotov][azolotov-github] from JetBrains team.
+He provided tons of invaluable tips and advices during the development of this plugin.

 [plugin-gh]:    https://github.com/vduseev/preserve-layout-plugin